radiorabe/klangbecken/README.md

 #### Simulation

-Apart from type checking, the inherent nature of the liquidsoap language generating a live audio stream makes it difficult to test the code with unit test.
+Apart from type checking, the inherent nature of the liquidsoap language generating a live audio stream makes it difficult to test the code with unit tests.
 Observing the behavior of the player script and the effects of changes in real-time take lot of time, usually weeks or even months.
 [Accellerated simulation runs](doc/simulation.md) help to observe the long-time player behavior in a reasonable amount of time.

 ## Deployment